jpgdev/dotfiles/vim/README.md

 ## To run to load all plugins.

-Run PluginInstall in VIM to Install all the plugins.
+Install Vundle and then run PluginInstall (in vim) to install all the plugins.

+OR

+Run ~/dotfile/scripts/setup_vim.sh